How to Simplify Meal Prep for Healthy Living

 When planning these “make-ahead” ingredients, proper storage is a must to ensure food safety.
 Purchase glass containers with lids that seal entirely, plastic can be used, but is not preferred, and it must be BPA-free.

 When You Simplify Meal Prep, Success Follows

 Taking some time to simplify meal preparation increases your chances of succeeding with your goals immensely!
 You need to realize that you can’t out train a bad diet!
 Just remember a little time out of your weekend preparing your meals, means that the rest of your week will run smoothly!

 Arm yourself with knowledge!
-Infofit has a 24- hour online Sports Nutrition Course which is perfect for anyone who wants to learn 110 fundamental sports nutrition principles essential to achieving and maintaining optimum health, performance and longevity.
+Infofit has a online Sports Nutrition course which is perfect for anyone who wants to learn how to maintain optimum health, performance and longevity.
 This course will clarify many of the conflicting nutrition information that currently circulates the health and fitness industry.
 You will feel empowered with the most up-to-date knowledge to make better food and supplement choices.

 Cathie Glennon – BCRPA/SFL